AI4Finance-Foundation/ElegantRL/README.md

     AgentRun.py  # Choose your DRL agent here.
 Then run this python file for training.
     AgentZoo.py  # There are many model-free DRL algorithms here.
 You can learn these algorithm here.
     AgentNet.py  # The neural network architecture for actor and critic is here.
 There are only 3 python file in my DRL PyTorch implement.
+(I will add more detail later.)

 # run
     python3 AgentRun.py